Jpark55/SQL_codes/README.md

 ---

+### missing license.sql
+- one of my first queries in 2019 to search for missing license info.
+- data input of license was not standardized so many missing and incorrect inputs.
+- a few varieties of the query was used to locate all incorrect data.

-### Broker watch list.sql
+### tsk_counts.sql

-- report created to track broker watch list on two data servers.
-- counts loans funded / audited
-- flags when the required number of loans have been audited (5/10 files)
-- audited loans are listed at the end to ensure data accuracy.
+- a temporary table used until new employees became familiar with the task naming schema

 ### QC audit findings list.sql

 - report created as summary of all qc audit findings on two data servers.
 - to be used a part of performance evaulation of underwriters/loan programs

+### Broker watch list.sql

+- report created to track broker watch list on two data servers.
+- counts loans funded / audited.
+- flags when the required number of loans have been audited (5/10 files).
+- audited loans are listed on the far right the end to ensure data accuracy and re-review for removal from watch list.